Last Updated on

 Instead of proper risk management, you put on a huge bet because this trade “feels good”.

-If you’re doing any of the above, then it’s going to be difficult to identify high probability trading setups.
+If you’re doing any of the above, then it will be difficult to identify high probability trading setups.

 Are you ready?